engraving-challenges/main/README.md

 and renewed interest in the performance of LilyPond when it comes to complex notational challenges.

-While LilyPond's default output is undisputedly extraordinary readable it is still not perfect - the amount of necessary tweaks in said edition is a telling witness.
-So we're quite interested in getting a better picture of how the actual balance is between a relatively small number of tweaks and the relative complexity to achieve them.
+While LilyPond's default output is undisputedly of high quality and extraordinaryly readable it is still not perfect - the amount of necessary tweaks in said edition is a telling witness.
+With LilyPond you enjoy an incredibly high number of issues you're *not* experiencing.
+But ironing out the comparably small number of problems is comparably tedious and difficult to achieve.
+So we're quite interested in getting a better picture of how these two poles actually relate, and how they can be compares to the user experience with other programs.

 In order to investigate this further we thought of a "challenge project" comparing LilyPond with other notation programs in a strictly regulated